mjoynes-wombat-web/URL-Shortener/readme.md

 ##### [`GET http://localhost:3000/api/v1/urls/:id`]

 ### Summary
-By replacing `:id` in the GET url you can retrieve a url by it's ID.
+By replacing `:id` in the GET URL you can retrieve a URL by its ID.

 ### Sample Response
 ```